-The 2018 IECC was adopted with amendments in Nebraska on July 1, 2020.
-This document summarizes changes to the building envelope-related requirements in the updated code for Nebraska.
+The Massachusetts Stretch Energy Code, based on the 2021 IECC, was adopted by 85% of the jurisdictions in the state and went into effect January 1, 2023.
+This document summarizes changes to the building envelope-related requirements in the updated code for Massachusetts.

-➤ CODE CHANGE HIGHLIGHTS <
+CODE CHANGE HIGHLIGHTS -